NathanAaronYoder/Bellflower-Aquatic-Center/README.md

 This is a landing page for the Bellflower Aquatic Center.

-This is built using HTML and CSS.
+This is built using React, HTML and CSS.